tsphoenix/Powershell_SD/Win_10_IE_Cleanup_User_Level/README.md

 https://vworld.nl/?p=3881

-Add values 2^n so it will be one line code
+Add all 2^n values to make it one-liner

 ```
 1    = Browsing History